2020 New Mexico/Colorado Circuit

 Circuit Leader Needed

 This circuit begins in the beautiful state of New Mexico at the Low-Hi Ranch in Deming.
 Gatherings will include nine NM state parks and several other locations in New Mexico.
-After about 10 weeks in New Mexico, the circuit will leave from Albuquerque to head up the west side of Colorado, starting in Durango and will circle around to the east side of the Rockies.
-The last stop in Colorado will be Colorado Springs.
-The route will then head back to New Mexico for three more stops, ending in mid-September in Las Vegas, NM.
-Locations will include Roswell, Santa Fe, Denver, and Leadville.
+After about 10 weeks in New Mexico, the circuit will leave from Raton, NM to head up the east side of Colorado, starting in Colorado Springs, after a stop in Wyoming, the circuit will continue around to the west side of the Rockies.
+The last stop in Colorado will be Pagosa Springs.
+The route will then head back to New Mexico for two more stops, ending in mid-September in Las Vegas, NM.
+Roswell, Santa Fe, Denver, and Leadville represent just a few of the gatherings.
 There will be lots of hiking, biking, kayaking, and of course, sightseeing.
 Non-residents of New Mexico may purchase a State Park pass for $225, allowing free boondocking, or add electric for $4 per night.
-This circuit only happens if a someone or a team volunteers to lead it.
+Adrienne Leibowitz is the circuit leader, (805) 458-2206, Adriennelulu@gmail.com.

 Do some rockhounding in Rock Hound State Park.
 Hiking in the Gila National Forest.
 Dancing to live cowboy music at Hatch, NM.
 Join the LOWs for activities at the Ranch.